 Libertarian stakeholders in the corporate sector are considering carbon pricing in pragmatic terms.

 “In a free-market economy, all companies should be required to account for their cost of production,” said Mark Boling, founder and CEO of 2C Energy.
 “If there is a huge difference between market cost and social cost, you have a market failure.
 We don’t have regulations that say ‘Thou shalt not put all this carbon in the air.’”

 How can this problem be solved?
-Some decision makers are discussing using an economic reverse calculation to set targets based on the goals of the Intergovernmental Panel on Climate Change (IPCC).
+Some decision makers are discussing using an economic reverse calculation to set targets based on the goals of the (IPCC).

 According to Boling, the IPCC looked at 1200 different scenarios.
 120 of these reached 2˚C. This scenario analysis is going to be used for global goal setting.

 “I think they’re going to reverse-engineer the price,” Boling said.
 This would involve working backward from a desired outcome to set carbon pricing based on the global climate results.

 In contrast, using the in the United States has proven to be awkward, Boling said.
 This is because there is extensive debate about discount rates.
 This debate revolves around the value of changes that impact future generations.
 Assigning this value economically is a difficult and controversial decision.

 “It really seems like a game of hot potato,” Otukoya said.
 “Short-term investors and long-term investors are passing around the risk.”

 Heim said he is organizing a meeting in March with companies to discuss climate-related scenarios and talk about what actions to take.

 In December,announced its launch.
 It is a five-year global initiative in which investors are looking for ways to move boards of directors to take action to reduce the impact of companies that emit high levels of greenhouse gases.